Resources & Facilities

 - 16th Century Renaissance English Literature - Excellent source for basic information on various authors as well as links to on-line versions of many of their works.

-- Archivos Estatales de España – National archive of Spain, including online exhibits and newspaper archives.
+- Archivos Estatales de España – National archives of Spain, links to their websites/databases and who to contact.
+They have online exhibits and newspaper archives.

 - Memory of the Netherlands – Collection of on-line exhibits and sources on Dutch history.